Reformed Episcopal Church: In Canada

 and join the Reformed Episcopal Church.
 Cridge was consecrated a bishop for the REC in 1876.
 Many of the Canadian Reformed Episcopal Churches joined the United Church at its founding.
 The Reformed Episcopal Church now has three churches in Canada, two in British Columbia and one in Ontario.
 St. George's Church, Hamilton is affiliated with the Diocese of the Northeast in the US, and both Holy Trinity Church in Colwood and Living Word in Courtenay are a part of the Diocese of Western Canada and Alaska.

 In England

 In 1877, in response to a petition from REC sympathizers in England, the REC's Fifth General Council acted to establish the Reformed Episcopal Church in that country.
 Former Church of England minister Thomas Huband Gregg was consecrated a bishop to lead adherents there.
 By 1910 there were 28 ministers and 1,990 communicant members constituting the Reformed Episcopal Church in that country.
-In 1927, the Reformed Episcopal Church in England merged with the Free Church of England.
+In 1927, the Reformed Episcopal Church in England merged with the Free Church of England with which the REC remains in full communion.